 Firstly, place all marinade ingredients into a bowl and mix together.

 Cut the pork fillet in half and add to the marinade.

-Leave the pork to marinade for two hours or over night.
+Leave the pork to marinate for two hours or over night.

 Cooking the pork:

-Once the pork fillet has marinaded remove from the marinade.
+Once the pork fillet has marinated remove from the marinade.
 Keep the marinade to one side for the sauce.

 Drizzle the pork with olive oil, or veg’ oil, and seal in a hot frying pan.

 Place the sealed pork in a preheated oven for 20 minutes – gas 7 or 220°C/425°F

 When cooked, remove from oven and leave to rest for 10 minutes.

 On a griddle pan lightly brown the spring onions in a little olive oil.
 Set aside and keep warm